 The monastery is 2 km off the main highway.
 Originally, the driver offered me a price of 40 TL to take me all the way there.
 But this would only be one way.
 I said I’d be fine walking, and just paid the standard price of 10 TL for him to drop me off along the highway.

 It took me about 30 minutes in the grueling summer heat to make it up to the monastery.
-But it was well worth it, in my opinion, to save as much as I did.
+But, as a budget traveler, it was well worth it to save as much as I did.